 Soil contamination by our projects could have significant impact on human health and ecosystem.
-The Group has commissioned a qualified third party to implement soil monitoring program at oil sands project sites.
-The objective of the soil monitoring program is to fulfil the requirements of the Approval.
-Soil samples were collected for baseline soils assessment, to be used in comparison of the current soil samples in order to determine any adverse impacts of the operations.
-Apart from baseline soil assessment, operational soil monitoring program is also in place to screen any soil contamination and the associated adverse effects.
-For any detection of soil pollution, a soil management program is required to remediate any adverse effects.
+The Group follows a "clean as you go" mandate as it relates to spills and releases so contamination does not occur.
+In addition, the Group performs a soil monitoring program every five (5) years.
+Any detection of soil contamination, a soil management program is required to remediate any adverse effects.
 For the construction of project, the Group has the responsibility to conserve topsoil, subsoil and 40cm-depth of shallow organic soils, and to ensure soil stockpiles are stable for vegetation.